Shopify/deprecation_toolkit/README.md

 DeprecationToolkit::Configuration.behavior = DeprecationToolkit::Behaviors::Record
 ```

 You can also create your own behavior class and perform the logic you want.
-Your behavior needs to respond to the `.trigger` message.
+Your behavior needs to respond to `.trigger`.

 ```ruby
 class StatsdBehavior